Waag, Amsterdam: Weigh house

-In 1617, the former city gate was repurposed as a weigh house, a public building where various goods were weighed."History: De Waag" This new weigh house was needed to relieve the Waag op de Dam, the original weigh house on Dam square, which had become too small for the needs of the rapidly growing city.
+In 1617, the former city gate was repurposed as a weigh house, a public building where various goods were weighed.
+This new weigh house was needed to relieve the Waag op de Dam, the original weigh house on Dam square, which had become too small for the needs of the rapidly growing city.

 An inner courtyard was added in 1617–1618 by covering the area between the front and main gates.
 A number of guilds were housed on the top floors of the building: the blacksmiths' guild, the painter's guild, the masons' guild and the surgeons' guild.
 Each guild had its own entrance gate.
 The guild emblems are still visible over these entrances.
 The gate of the masons' guild includes sculpture work by Hendrick de Keyser.
 Over the entrance for the surgeons' guild is the inscription Theatrum Anatomicum.

 In 1690–1691, a large dome-shaped hall was added, topped by a central octagonal tower.
 The interior also dates to this time period.

 The Waag eventually lost its function as a weigh house.
 In 1819, a chest of indigo was the last item to be weighed there.